 - Analysis of the seismic load carrying capacity of the building compared with current seismic loading requirements or New Buildings Standard (NBS).
-It should be noted that this analysis considers the building in its damaged state where appropriate. - Identify any critical structural weaknesses which may exist in the building and include these in the assessed %NBS of the structure. - Preparation of a summary report outlining the areas of concern in the building as well as identifying strengthening concepts to 67%NBS for any areas which have insufficient capacity if the building is found to be an earthquake prone building.
+It should be noted that this analysis considers the building in its damaged state where appropriate. - Identify any critical structural weaknesses which may exist in the building and include these in the assessed %NBS of the structure. - Preparation of a summary report outlining the areas of concern in the building.

-The recommendations from the Engineering Advisory Group were followed to assess the likely performance of the structures in a seismic event relative to the New Building Standard (NBS).
+The recommendations from the Engineering Advisory Group1 were followed to assess the likely performance of the structures in a seismic event relative to the new building standard (NBS).
 100% NBS is equivalent to the strength of a building that fully complies with current codes.
-This includes a recent increase of the Christchurch seismic hazard factor from 0.22 to 0.3.
+This includes a recent increase of the Christchurch seismic hazard factor from 0.22 to 0.32.

-This report should be read in conjunction with the qualitative assessment dated 22nd June 2012.
-This assessment identified that the seismic capacity of the building was likely to be between 33% and 67% of the New Building Standard (NBS).
+A qualitative assessment identified that the seismic capacity of the building was likely to be less than 33% of the new building standard (NBS).
 A quantitative assessment was recommended to confirm the initial assessment findings and to determine a more accurate seismic rating of the building.

-At the time of this report an intrusive site investigation had been carried out on 9th January 2013.
-Limited drawings were made available, and these have been considered in our evaluation of the building.
-The building description below is based on a review of the available drawings and our visual inspections.
+At the time of this report no drawings were made available.
+An intrusive site investigation had been carried out.
+The building description is based on our visual and intrusive inspections.